 EPID 649.
 Analysis of Health Datasets.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Corequisites: EPID 650 and BIOS 553 concurrently taken; or permission of instructor.
+Corequisites: EPID 650 and STAT 643, or permission of instructor.
 Epidemiologic research, health services research and social/behavioral science research very often conduct "secondary analysis" of existing population-level datasets, as well as different forms of health care data (claims data, electronic prescribing data, electronic medical records).
 At the end of the course, students will be familiar with the scope of available large, population-based public datasets for health care and public health research.
 They will understand the strengths and limitations of using these datasets for secondary research and be able to apply this understanding to decisions regarding research questions, dataset use and analysis plans.
 In the process, they will also develop skills in manipulating complex administrative data sources (including claims data, electronic prescribing data and electronic medical records).
 Students will acquire knowledge to deal with potential challenges in implementing case-control or cohort studies based on data collected for reasons other than for research.
 Competencies in sampling methods, weighting, small area estimation techniques, probabilistic matching, multiple imputation methods, geocoding and other issues will be emphasized.
 Students will download, link and analyze several data sets to understand the advantages of these data.
 Familiarity with statistical analysis software is required.

 EPID 650.
 Epidemiologic Methods for Research.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisite: Intermediate level epidemiology course (such as VCU's EPID 606) at the master's level, with minimum grade of B; or permission of the instructor.
 Students will learn principles of epidemiologic methods and their application for analysis and interpretation of public health data.
 This course provides advanced introductory training for conducting epidemiologic investigations of disease etiology, surveillance and health care services, as well as for interpretation of published epidemiologic studies.
 Upon completion, students should be sufficiently familiar with epidemiologic research methods to begin applying these methods in their own work.
 The course is intended for doctoral students in epidemiology or related disciplines.